Integrated investment, retrofit and abandonment energy system planning with multi-timescale uncertainty using stabilised adaptive Benders decomposition: Introduction

-The computational difficulty needs to be addressed.
-The special structure of MHSP allows decomposing of a problem with Benders-type algorithms.
-A stabilised adaptive Benders decomposition algorithm was proposed in \citep{zhang2022_benders} and demonstrated on a power system investment planning problem with up to 1 billion variables and 4.5 billion constraints.
+Large-scale MHSP remains difficult, however, and this needs to be addressed.
+The block separable structure of MHSP allows the decomposition of a problem with Benders-type algorithms.
+Also, the structure of the subproblems enables adaptive oracles \citep{Mazzi2020}.
+A stabilised adaptive Benders decomposition algorithm was proposed in \cite{zhang2022_benders} and demonstrated on a power system investment planning problem with up to 1 billion variables and 4.5 billion constraints.
 The algorithm showed a significant reduction in computational time.
 However, \cite{zhang2022_benders} dealt with a large-scale linear programming problem.
 In this paper, we consider a problem with binary variables in the investment planning part in order to capture the economic scale and model retrofit and abandonment decisions.
-Because the binary variables exist in the investment planning part, which is the reduced master problem in the Benders-type algorithm, we can still apply stabilised adaptive Benders directly.
+Because the binary variables only exist in the investment planning part, which is the reduced master problem in the Benders-type algorithm, we can still apply stabilised adaptive Benders directly.
 However, the algorithm may slow down due to the combinatorial part of the problem.
+This is because the stabilisation problem in \cite{zhang2022_benders} are quadratic programs, and when binary variables are added, the problems become mixed integer quadratic programs.
+Although commercial solvers have improved, allowing mixed integer quadratic programming to be solved more efficiently, they are unable to deal with the large problems this paper considers.

-To fill the research gaps mentioned above, we first propose the REORIENT (REnewable resOuRce Investment for the ENergy Transition) model, which is a multi-horizon stochastic Mixed-Integer Linear Programming (MILP) model with short-term and long-term uncertainty for the investment, retrofit and abandonment planning for energy systems.
+To fill the research gaps mentioned above, we first propose the REORIENT (REnewable resOuRce Investment for the ENergy Transition) model, which is a multi-horizon stochastic Mixed-Integer Linear Programming (MILP) model with multi-timescale uncertainty for the investment, retrofit and abandonment planning for energy systems.
 We consider retrofitting existing platforms for offshore green hydrogen production and pipelines for green and blue hydrogen distribution.
 We then demonstrate the REORIENT model on a European energy system planning problem.
-An enhanced Benders decomposition is proposed to solve the problem efficiently. we improve the method in \citep{zhang2022_benders} to allow it to solve problems with binary variables faster.
+A stabilised adaptive Benders decomposition is proposed: this extends and improves the method in \cite{zhang2022_benders}, allowing it to solve problems with binary variables efficiently.